 Unfortunately, everything you've heard about local trains in Mumbai is probably true.
 They are extremely overcrowded, the doors constantly have passengers hanging out of them and never close, and people even travel sitting on the train roof.
 Do injuries occur?
 All the time!
 It's a common occurrence for passengers to fall out of, or get pushed out of, trains in Mumbai.

 Want to try riding the Mumbai local?
-If you travel during non rush hours, it's not as bad as you'd expect.
+If you travel during non-rush hours, it's not as bad as you'd expect.
 Plus you'll be guaranteed a fascinating glimpse into what makes Mumbai tick.
-This guide on how to ride the Mumbai local will help get your on your way.
+This guide on how to ride the Mumbai local will help get you on your way.

 Work and Mumbai Offices

 The offices of Mumbai's main business districts are located in and around Nariman Point and Cuffe Parade, in south Mumbai, and also Bandra (particularly the Bandra Kurla Complex), and Andheri.
 In addition, many call centers are based in the growing outer western suburb of Malad.